Nektarios Alexandrou: APOEL

 Alexandrou started his career at APOEL's Academy.
 He made his debut with APOEL in 2000–01 season.
 He became a regular member of the team in 2002–03 season and stayed to APOEL until the summer of 2006, playing in total 103 matches and scoring 24 goals.
 During these years at APOEL, he won 2 championships, 1 Cup and 2 Super cups.

 Larissa

-On summer of 2006 he moved to Larissa in Greece.
+On summer of 2006 he moved to AEL in Greece.
 Together with Efstathios Aloneftis were part of an important Larissa investment on Cypriot young players.
 At his first season in Larissa he managed to win the 2006–07 Greek Cup.
 Alexandrou was considered one of the most important players for Larissa after the team returned to the Super League Greece.
 He became a starter in Larissa's roster and in the 2007/08 season, scoring important goals in both domestic and European competitions, including a goal against Russian champions FC Zenit Saint Petersburg.

 On 13 August 2008, it was announced by Larissa's official website that Alexandrou's contract was terminated.
 The reason was unknown.